Samuel Shepley, Private 11055, 8th Battalion, Cheshire Regiment

 In January 1892 Samuel joined the 4th (Militia) Cheshire Regiment, receiving service number 2263.
 He was described as 5 feet 6½ inches tall, with a 32 inch chest, fresh complexion, grey eyes and brown hair.
 He also stated that he was a Roman Catholic, and he was 18 years old – although he was not yet 17!

 Samuel married Hannah Whittaker on 12th July 1896 at St Peter’s Church, Macclesfield.
 He stated that he was employed as a labourer, and lived at 61 Watercotes.
 By 1901 the couple were living at 3 Court 2 Lower Bank Street with their children Bertha (3) and Arthur (2), and Samuel’s mother; Samuel was again employed as a fustian cutter.
-Ten years later they had moved back to Waterside and were living at 1 Court, 2 House with their children Bertha (13, born 31st May 1897), Sarah Ann (9, born 10th July 1901), May (5, born 6th May 1905) and Ernest (3, born 16th August 1907); sadly, four other children born to the couple had died.
-Another son, Sidney, was born on 3rd December 1911.
+Ten years later they had moved back to Waterside and were living at 1 Court, 2 House with their children Bertha (13), Sarah Ann (9), May (5) and Ernest (3); sadly, four other children born to the couple had died.
+Another son, Sidney, was born in 1911.

 Samuel’s wife Hannah died of pthisis (pulmonary tuberculosis) on 14th February 1916 while Samuel was away fighting in Mesopotamia (now known as Iraq), leaving his eldest daughter Bertha, aged 18, the responsibility of taking care of her siblings.